-This topic contains 1 reply, has 1 voice, and was last updated by Alison Oshop 6 months, 3 weeks ago.
+- This topic has 3 replies, 1 voice, and was last updated 2 years, 2 months ago by Alison Oshop.

 Does any sort of template or guide exist with ideas/suggestions for weekend camping with cub scouts?
 Many of our pack’s veteran parents have moved on to boy scouts so the newer parents aren’t really sure where to begin with this.
 Can anyone share how you have planned weekend camping trips? i.e. what activities have you planned for the boys besides a hike or some sort of orienteering?